macgamer22/EyeMovement/README.md

 ==================================================================

-Description: This program will show pacman animation that moves horizontally accross the page.
-It reverse direction when it hits the edge of the window.
+Description: This program will show the eye movement animation.
+It eye will follow and move to the direction of the mouse hover.

 ==================================================================